waelhasan/pronumjs/README.md

 ```
 #### YOU ARE ENCOURAGED TO USE THE STRING FORMAT ALL THE TIME

-But notice that it will throw an error if you:
+Also notice that it will throw an error if you:
 - didn't pass any value
 - passed a non numeric value